 Early Alert Faculty and Staff Information

-The Academic Early Alert program is designed to identify students who are having academic difficulty at any point in their education.
+Early Alert is designed to identify students who are having academic difficulty at any point in their education.
+Starfish is the early alert software system Viterbo has adopted to support our early alert efforts and is accessible through Moodle.
 After identifying these students, the Academic Early Alert team will attempt to address needs by providing the intervention needed to increase the likelihood of success.
 Faculty and staff contribute directly to retention by assisting with the early identification of students who are performing poorly in class, are chronically absent from class, or experiencing other problems that impact academic performance.

 When to make a referral?

 If possible, please speak to the student about the concern.
-If there are no signs of improvement, submit an Academic Early Alert Referral Form in VitNet.
+If there are no signs of improvement, log into Moodle and click on the Starfish link to submit an alert.
 Possible reasons for a referral may be one or more of the following:

 - Performance not at course level